Pulmonology is an area of medicine that focuses on the health of the respiratory system. Pulmonologists treat everything from asthma to tuberculosis.

 - sleep study to help them diagnose sleep disorders, such as sleep apnea

-When to see a pulmonologist
+When should you see a pulmonologist?

 If you’re having any unusual symptoms, you should meet with your primary care doctor.
 They will perform a medical exam and assess your overall condition.
 They may refer you to a pulmonologist if you: